Banques départementales: Overview

 At its creation in 1800, the Bank of France's geographical scope of activity was limited to Paris and its immediate surroundings.
 It relied on a network of around 150 correspondents in the rest of the Empire, which collected bills payable in their respective localities.
 Between 1808 and 1810, Napoleon requested that the Bank of France also opened discount counters (comptoirs d'escompte) in other cities, which the bank did in Lyon, Rouen, and Lille, albeit reluctantly.
 These ventures, however, were soon wound up between 1813 and 1817.

-Banques départementales were not established in all departments of France but only in the country's major commercial centers, namely Rouen (by ordinance of and on the initiative of local merchants wishing to revive the advantages of the short-lived local comptoir d'escompte), Nantes, Bordeaux, Lyon, Marseille, Lille, Le Havre, Toulouse, and Orléans.
+Banques départementales were not established in all departments of France but only in the country's major commercial centers, namely Rouen (by ordinance of and on the initiative of local merchants wishing to revive the advantages of the short-lived local comptoir d'escompte), Nantes, Bordeaux, Banque de Lyon|Lyon, Marseille, Lille, Le Havre, Toulouse, and Orléans.
 Similar projects were considered in Dijon in 1839, and in Strasbourg in 1843–1844, but failed to come to fruition.
 Incorporated as joint-stock companies (sociétés anonymes), the banks' activity was to discount commercial paper and to issue banknotes, for which each of them was granted a local time-limited monopoly by special legislation, as the Bank of France had in Paris.

 Until the mid-1830s, the Bank of France had not opposed the banques départementales, but in 1836 it started establishing its own competing local comptoirs, of which it had fourteen by early 1848.
 It also lobbied the French government in favor of a nationwide expansion of its issuance privilege, arguing that it was the only bank with the financial strength to support the national treasury in the event of a crisis.
 These arguments met pushback from provincial interests that denounced the Bank of France as merely the "Bank of Paris", but were vindicated in the national financial crisis triggered by the French Revolution of February 1848, when the government's decision to suspend convertibility of all banknotes led to distress of the banks outside Paris.
 The Second Republic's decrees of 27 April and 2 May 1848 consequently mandated the absorption of the banques départementales and their staff into the Bank of France, for which they became local branches.
 Not all were insolvent, however, and in the case of Rouen, the terms of acquisition allowed the local shareholders to make a profit.